s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 Then, like process A in Chapter \ref{sec:sendRecCloud}, `forceSingle` waits for the input `SendPort a` of the evaluation task with `receiveChan inputSenderReceiver`.
-It then sends the serialized version of `a` to be evaluated, `serialized <- liftIO $ trySerialize a` over that `SendPort` with `sendChan inputSender $ toThunk serialized` to the evaluating slave node.
+It then sends the not yet evaluated, serialized version of `a`, `serialized <- liftIO $ trySerialize a` over that `SendPort` with `sendChan inputSender $ toThunk serialized` to the evaluating slave node.
 Then, it awaits the result of the evaluation with `forcedA <- receiveChan outputReceiver`